Babak's Oriental Carpets

 Size: 7'7" x 5'5"

-Knotted for centuries, Gabbehs are tribal rugs historically made in central and sounthern regions of the Zagros Mountains.
-They are coarsely knotted, brightly colored, have a thick pile, and no fringes.
-In Persian/Farsi (the language of Persia/Iran), the word Gabbeh means something raw, natural, uncut or "in the rough.”
+Knotted for centuries in central and southern regions of the Zagros Mountains, Gabbeh nomadic pieces represent an ancient culture inspired by the traditions and the landscapes of Western Iran.
+These oriental beauties are coarsely knotted, brightly colored, have a thick pile, and no fringes.
+In Persian/Farsi (the language of Persia/Iran), the word Gabbeh means something uncut or unclipped.

-As mentioned above, Gabbeh carpets/rugs have a thick pile.
+As mentioned above, Gabbeh carpets have a thick pile.
 They are, however, knotted in a relatively low knot density.
-Gabbeh designs are typically geometric and symbolic in shape and style.
-Generally, these carpets/rugs are asymmetrical and knotted to tell a story, with figures and symbols portraying the weaver’s “tale.”
-It is this subjective procedure that classifies Gabbeh as a completely unique work of art, distinct from other Persian carpets/rugs.
+Similar to Qashqai nomadic rugs; Gabbeh pieces are noted for their stylized flowers, trees, animals, and humans.
+Generally, these oriental beauties are asymmetrical and knotted to tell a story, with figures and symbols portraying the knotter’s “tale.”
+It is this subjective procedure that classifies Gabbeh as a unique work of art, distinct from other Persian carpets.

 Price Range and Value:

-Like Kelims, Gabbehs are generally sold at a much lower price range compared to fine carpets/rugs of Tabriz, Isfahan, and Qom.
-On the other hand, a Gabbeh is always a much better investment as opposed to a Kelim, due to their longer life-span.
+Like Kelims, Gabbehs are generally sold at a much lower price range compared to fine carpets of Tabriz, Isfahan, and Qom.
+On the other hand, a Gabbeh is always a better investment as opposed to a Kelim, due to its longer life-span.
+As a result, Gabbehs are usually more expensive than Kelims.

 Beware of "knock-off" Gabbehs from Morocco, Egypt, Greece, Turkey, Afghanistan, Pakistan, India, and Bangladesh (just to name a few countries where "knock-off" Gabbehs are sometimes sold as original to foreign tourists).
 These cheap imitations are usually not hand-knotted, contain chemical dyes, and made with inferior quality of wool and cotton.